Lokesh-DataScience/Data-Analyst-Expert-Bot/README.md

 ## 🚀 Features

-- **Conversational AI**: Chat with an LLM (Llama 3 via Groq) about any data analysis topic.
+- **Conversational AI**: Chat with an LLM (Llama 3/4 via Groq) about any data analysis topic.
 - **Image Understanding**: Upload images (e.g., charts, screenshots, or photos) and ask questions about them.
-The bot uses a multimodal LLM to analyze and respond.
+The bot uses a multimodal LLM to analyze and respond, then grounds the answer using your chat history and knowledge base.
-- **Image Upload Rate Limiting**: Each user can upload up to 3 images every 6 hours.
-If the limit is reached, only text questions are allowed until the window resets.
-- **Image Display in Chat**: Uploaded images are shown inline with your messages for easy reference.
 - **CSV Data Analysis**: Upload a CSV file and ask questions about its content.
-The bot uses a dedicated endpoint and LLM prompt to analyze the uploaded CSV and answer your queries.
+The bot uses the CSV content as context for the LLM, providing data-aware answers.
 - **PDF Data Analysis**: Upload a PDF file and ask questions about its content.
 The bot extracts text from the PDF and uses it as context for the LLM, enabling document-aware responses.
+- **File Caching**: Uploaded CSV, image, and PDF data are cached for each session, enabling fast, context-aware follow-up questions without re-uploading or re-processing files.
+- **Image Upload Rate Limiting**: Each user can upload up to 3 images every 6 hours.
+If the limit is reached, only text, CSV, or PDF questions are allowed until the window resets.
+- **Image Display in Chat**: Uploaded images are shown inline with your messages for easy reference.
 - **Retrieval-Augmented Generation (RAG)**: Answers are grounded in a curated, chunked knowledge base from top data science sources.
 - **Session Memory**: Each user session maintains its own chat history for context-aware conversations.
+- **Recent Chats**: All conversations are saved and can be resumed from the sidebar.
 - **Custom Vector Database**: Fast, semantic search over chunked documents using FAISS and HuggingFace embeddings.
 - **Modern UI**: Built with Streamlit for a clean, interactive chat experience.
 - **Extensible Scrapers**: Easily add new data sources with modular web scrapers.